USS Akron: "Coast-to-coast" flight and second accident (May 1932)

-Following the conclusion of those trial flights, Akron departed from Lakehurst, New Jersey on 8 May 1932, for the American west coast.
-The airship proceeded down the eastern seaboard to Georgia and then across the southern gulf states, continuing over Texas and Arizona.
+Following the conclusion of those trial flights, Akron departed from Lakehurst, New Jersey, on 8 May 1932, for the American West Coast.
+The airship proceeded down the eastern seaboard to Georgia, and then across the southern Gulf Coast states, continuing over Texas and Arizona.
 En route to Sunnyvale, California, Akron reached Camp Kearny in San Diego on the morning of 11 May and attempted to moor.
 Since neither trained ground handlers nor specialized mooring equipment were present, the landing at Camp Kearny was fraught with danger.
 By the time the crew started the evaluation, the helium gas had been warmed by sunlight, increasing lift.
 Lightened by 40 ST, the amount of fuel spent during the transcontinental trip, Akron was now uncontrollably light.

-The mooring cable was cut to avert a catastrophic nose-stand by the errant airship which floated upwards.
-Most of the mooring crew—predominantly "boot" seamen from the Naval Training Station San Diego—released their lines although four did not.
-One let go at about 15 ft and suffered a broken arm while the three others were carried further aloft.
+The mooring cable was cut to avert a catastrophic nose-stand by the errant airship, which floated upwards.
+Most of the mooring crew—predominantly "boot" seamen from the Naval Training Station San Diego—released their lines, although four did not.
+One let go at about 15 ft and suffered a broken arm, while the three others were carried further aloft.
 Of these, Aviation Carpenter's Mate 3rd Class Robert H. Edsall and Apprentice Seaman Nigel M. Henton soon plunged to their deaths while Apprentice Seaman C. M. "Bud" Cowart held on to his line and then secured himself to it before being hoisted on board the airship an hour later.
 Akron moored at Camp Kearny later that day before proceeding to Sunnyvale, California.
 Footage from the accident appears in the film Encounters with Disaster, released in 1979 and produced by Sun Classic Pictures.